Every MySQL server can replicate changes from exactly one master server.

 It is possible to run this configuration with both servers accepting writes at the same time.
 Unfortunately, because MySQL replication is asynchronous, enormous care has to be taken to make sure the application cannot cause conflicting updates to be written near-simultaneously to both servers.
 This can silently cause the servers to contain different data, while neither server is itself corrupted.

-until it is needed (typically in a disaster.)
+In production, we advocate that you set one of the pair to be read_only until it is needed (typically in a disaster.)
 You could still use that read_only server to accept read queries, or even run backups, but it won't be possible for it to cause collisions or corruption.

 A Master-master pair can be used as the root of a much larger replication topology, with writes going to a master, and each master replicating to slaves.
-In the event of a master failing, half the slaves will still be pointed to a healthy master that only needs read_only
+In the event of a master failing, half the slaves will still be pointed to a healthy master that only needs read_only disabled to take the full load.

 The a server is an existing database.
 We'll use the data on this database to build the second master.